 The AASB agrees that the right-of-use asset should be amortised on a basis consistent with other standards such as IAS 16 and IAS 38.
 The AASB considers, however, that there is currently inadequate explanation in the ED of the nature of the right-of-use asset - that is, whether it is the underlying physical asset, or an intangible asset.
 The AASB recommends that the nature of the right-of-use asset be expressed, preferably in the Standard itself, or, as a minimum, in the Basis for Conclusions to the IFRS.
-This recommendation is made regardless of whether the IASB is able to provide a conceptual basis for the nature of the asset.
-Rather, the AASB considers that explicitly identifying the nature of the asset, even if the asset is arbitrarily 'deemed' to be either tangible or intangible, would help reduce potential confusion for preparers and users of financial statements and increase comparability.
+This recommendation is made regardless of whether the IASB is able to provide a conceptual basis for the nature of the asset, even if the asset is arbitrarily 'deemed' to be either tangible or intangible, would help reduce potential confusion for preparers and users of financial statements and increase comparability.